Every individual has a right to live free from domestic violence

 As a result of their deep concern and the interest shown, a public meeting was held at the Dawe Center with 12 people in attendance.

 After much work, a $10,000 Federal Government Grant was awarded to be used for public education and family violence research in Central Alberta.

 CAWES finally had approval from both levels of government to proceed.
 Red Deer and District Family and Community Support Services, who provided CAWES with $10,000 in deficit funding, made this possible.

 A group of dedicated community members recognized that it was necessary to expand and renovate the Shelter in order to provide safe refuge for the growing number of families affected by violence.
-This group of dynamic people formed a Building and Renovation Committee, raised the necessary funds and a new dream was born.
-Thanks to a very generous community, a private donor and CMHC, the expansion was complete.
+This group of dynamic people formed a Building and Renovation Committee to raise the necessary funds, and a new dream was born.
+Thanks to a very generous community, a private donor, and the CMHC, the expansion was complete.

 We recognize that treatment for children who have experienced or witnessed family violence is a top priority.
 In response, we sought to create Canada's first in-shelter Children's Healing Centre.
 Incorporating the therapeutic benefits of SNOEZELEN, providing a bright, colourful play area, and group / individual counselling space, will help children to heal from the devastating effects of violence.